 GB 30: Jumping Circle with Acupressure and Myofascial Release

-This is a short clip from a previous live training session.
-Power of the Points is happening again online in May 2026.
+This is a short clip from a previous live Power of the Points training session.
 Learn more about the Power of the Points course here.

 Deep in the gluteal region sits a powerful point.
 GB 30 is a gateway for relieving pain radiating from the glute muscles down the leg.
 I often use this point with patients in my medical practice to relieve sciatic nerve pain, general buttock and hip tension and lower back discomfort.
 Watch the video to learn one way to work with it in your yoga practice!